Why was I selected for verification?

 - Telephone Request: available from the IRS by calling 1-800-908-9946

 - Paper Request Form: download and submit IRS Form 4506T-EZ

-Note: When requesting tax return transcripts from the IRS, you must arrange for them to be sent to you directly as the IRS cannot send this data to a third party.
+When requesting tax return transcripts from the IRS, you must arrange for them to be sent to you directly.
+The IRS cannot send this data to a third party.